-During this time the population of Montreal grew to half a million people.
-Immigration surged setting new records.
-Skilled workers from England found employment in the city’s factories.
-European immigrants, especially Jews fleeing persecution, made up the biggest group.
-Many others came escaping the economic misery back home.
-And people were also migrating from rural areas attracted by the city’s remarkable economic growth and the available opportunities.
+During this time, immigration surged setting new records and the population of Montreal grew to half a million people.
+Skilled workers from England found employment in the city’s factories and European immigrants, especially Jews fleeing persecution, made up the biggest group.
+Local people were also migrating from rural areas attracted by the city’s remarkable economic growth and the available opportunities.

 Montreal offered all these people hope of a better life.

-The Montreal Stock Exchange, founded in 1832, was Canada’s first exchange and grew to be its most prestigious during this time of great expansion.
+Canada’s first stock exchange, The Montreal Stock Exchange founded in 1832, grew to prestigious levels during this time of great expansion.
 In 1910, the total number of trades was more than double that of The Toronto Stock Exchange.
-This growth led to the merger of several small companies creating several large corporations such as Dominion Textile and Montreal Light, Heat and Power which in turn traded their shares on the Exchange.
+This growth led to the merger of several small companies creating larger corporations which in turn traded their shares1 on the Exchange.

-My great grandfather, Robert Lindsay (1855-1931), was a stockbroker during this exciting period of Montreal history and its prosperous growth.
+My great grandfather, Robert Lindsay (1855-1931), was a stockbroker during this exciting and prosperous period of Montreal history.
 Robert was the son of the successful banker, Robert A. Lindsay (Bank of Montreal), as well as the nephew of the prominent politician, William Burns Lindsay.
 Wisely, he left banking and politics to his elders and forged his own career in finance.

 Robert was born in Montreal in 1855, the oldest of four children, three boys plus a girl who died in infancy.
 His mother, Henrietta Dyde, passed away in 1864, ten weeks after her baby daughter died.
-Robert was only nine years old.
+Robert was only nine years old at the time.
 His father remarried two years later and he and his new wife, Charlotte Anne Vennor, had six more children.

-Robert married Mary Heloise Bagg Great Granny Bagg (Kittens on the Wedding Dress), one of the daughters of Stanley Clark Bagg and Catherine Mitcheson, in 1881 at the age of 26.
-The Baggs, a prominent Montreal family, never before had a stockbroker in the family.
+Mary Heloise Bagg, one of the daughters of Stanley Clark Bagg and Catherine Mitcheson, became his bride in 1881.
+The Baggs, a prominent Montreal family with real estate interests, welcomed their first stockbroker into the family.